-- (A) an energy conservation program, including model conservation standards - (B) recommendation for research and development - (C) a methodology for determining quantifiable environmental costs and benefits under section 3(4) of this Act
+- (A) an energy conservation program, including model conservation standards - (B) recommendations for research and development - (C) a methodology for determining quantifiable environmental costs and benefits under section 3(4) of this Act - (D) an electricity demand forecast of at least 20 years; a forecast of the power resources estimated by the Council to be required to meet the obligations of the Bonneville Power Administrator; and the portion of those obligations can be met by resources in the Act's

 &lt;sup>2 Section 3(4) of the Act defines what it means for a conservation measure or generating resource to be "cost-effective".
-Cost-effectiveness, per the Act, is based on the "incremental system cost" of each measure or resource, and is to include all direct costs of that measure or resource over its effective life, including all direct and quantifiable environmental costs and benefits.
-Cost-effectiveness under the Act also requires the measure or resource must be forecast to be reliable and available when needed to meet or reduce demand.
+Cost-effectiveness, per the Act, is based on the "incremental system cost" of each resource, and is to include all direct costs of that resource over its effective life, including all direct and quantifiable environmental costs and benefits.
 See Chapter 19 for the required "methodology for determining quantifiable environmental costs and benefits" and further discussion of that element of the Act and of the "due consideration" requirements on the Council in developing the plan's resource strategy.
 "Resource" is defined in Section 3(19).